 The Department shall actively strive to identify a diverse group of candidates that have in some manner distinguished themselves as being outstanding prospects.
-Minimally, the Department should employ a comprehensive screening, background investigation and selection process that assesses cognitive and physical abilities and includes review and verification of the following:
+Minimally, the Department shall employ a comprehensive screening, background investigation, and selection process that assesses cognitive and physical abilities and includes review and verification of the following:

-- (a) A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - (b) Driving record - (c) Reference checks - (d) Citizenship eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents (Minn.
+- (a) A comprehensive application for employment (including previous employment, references, current and prior addresses, education, military record) - (b) Driving record - (c) Personal and professional reference checks - (d) Citizenship eligibility, including U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form I-9 and acceptable identity and employment authorization documents (Minn.
 R. 6700.0700, Subp.
 1).
 This required documentation should not be requested until a candidate is hired.
-This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Polygraph or voice stress analyzer (VSA) examination (when legally permissible) - (i) Medical and psychological examination (may only be given after a conditional offer of employment) - (i) Review board or selection committee assessment
+This does not prohibit obtaining documents required for other purposes. - (e) Information obtained from public internet sites - 1.
+This review should include the identification of any activity that promotes or supports unlawful violence or unlawful bias against persons based on protected characteristics (e.g., race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, disability). - (f) Financial history consistent with the Fair Credit Reporting Act (FCRA) (15 USC § 1681 et seq.) - (g) Local, state, and federal criminal history record checks - (h) Polygraph or voice stress analyzer examination (when legally permissible) - (i) Medical and psychological examination (may only be given after a conditional offer of employment) - (j) Review board or selection committee assessment - (k) Relevant national and state decertification records, if available - (I) Any relevant information in the National Law Enforcement Accountability Database to Minn.
+Stat. § 197.455.
+The following preference, credit and requirements shall be applied as applicable (Minn.
+Stat. § 197.455):